NEILXIANG/SundaySchool/sunday-photos/doc/DeploymentGuide_en.md

 - Full regression: `python run_all_tests.py`

 ## 💡 Tips
-- Accuracy improves with 2–3 clear frontal reference photos per student.
+- Accuracy improves with 2–5 clear reference photos per student.
 - If the terminal says photos are missing, check folder names and file naming.
 - Safe to rerun multiple times; it will continue organizing newly added photos.